CCN-Support/CCN_Wiki/docs/source/generalpolicies.rst

    - Water on the counter around the sink.
    - Drinks spilled on the floor/carpets.

-   Semel Facilities periodically vacuums the carpets, but does not have access to every room or time to deep-clean every stain.
-Address messes promptly to avoid worse messes that become more difficult to clean down the road.
+   Semel Facilities periodically vacuums the carpets but cannot access every room or deep-clean every stain.
+Clean spills and stains promptly before they become more difficult to remove.
 There is stain remover in the cleaning supplies cabinet, washcloths and towels with the linens, and brushes in the left-most drawer when facing the sink.
 Reach out to CCN staff for help as needed.

 .. dropdown:: Mock Scanner

-   An MRI simulator or "mock scanner" that gives subjects a realistic sensory experience.
-Features a real table fitted with a wooden bore (no magnetic field or metal concerns).
-Includes a dedicated laptop for playing recorded scanner noise and running Mo-Track software, for the purpose of giving the participant live feedback on how much they are moving.
+  The MRI simulator, or ‘mock scanner,’ gives participants a realistic sensory experience.
+It features a real scanner table fitted with a wooden bore, but has no magnetic field or metal restrictions.
+A dedicated laptop plays recorded scanner noise and runs Mo-Track software, which provides live feedback on participant movement.

-   The mock scanner is available as a resource for any research group who would find it useful.
+   The mock scanner is available as a resource to all research groups.
 It may help young participants practice holding still, reassure parents who are unsure what to expect for their child's scan, and offer a trial experience for anyone who anticipates difficulty tolerating the experience (e.g., an adult with claustrophobia).
 Email ccnsupport@g.ucla.edu if you would like to be added to the calendar for scheduling time on the mock scanner.

 .. dropdown:: Testing Room

    The suite houses a private side room for scan-related testing and tasks.
 Each group is allowed 30 minutes of access to this room with any paid scan, at no additional charge, directly before or after that scan.
 The testing room must be reserved on SIStat when you book your scan.

-   Do not come to CCN and use the room for your own purposes when the schedule indicates it is open.
-The purpose of this room is to support the activities required immediately before or after a scan, NOT to serve as an open resource for anybody to use when it is unreserved.
+   The testing room is reserved for activities immediately before or after a scan and is not available for general use when unreserved.

-   If you have the testing room booked and need to use it longer than your reserved time, you may only do so if it does not impinge on another group's scheduled room time.
+   You may remain in the testing room beyond your reservation only if doing so does not interfere with another group’s scheduled time.
 Communicate promptly and courteously with the next group if you are seeking permission to run into their time.

    Please work cooperatively with your fellow researchers as much as possible.
 Some projects are logistically demanding and value access to a private room/work surface highly.
 If your need for the room is less critical, please extend as much grace and flexibility to the group with greater needs as you can.
 For example, if you only needed the room as a space for your participant to change into scrubs, and the group before you is not yet finished administering behavioral assessments, please consider directing your participant to the restroom down the hall instead.